-Note: The ETHUSD_NY was launched on February 28th, 2022.
-LMAX Digital was added as a Constituent Exchange from May 2022
+Note: BRRNY was launched on February 28th, 2022.
+LMAX Digital was added as a Constituent Exchange from May 2022; Bullish Exchange was added from December 2024.

 Benchmark Surveillance

 Although a series of measures have been undertaken to mitigate the risk of benchmark manipulation, CF Benchmarks remains vigilant against attempted benchmark manipulation and monitors input data continuously.
 To that end, CF Benchmarks has implemented a benchmark surveillance programme for the investigation of alerts.
 Instances of suspected benchmark manipulation are escalated through appropriate regulatory channels in accordance with CF Benchmarks' obligations under the UK Benchmarks Regulation (UK BMR).
 Regarding benchmark manipulation, Article 14 of the UK BMR, Reporting of Infringements, states: